 Certain tests are required to identify male infertility issues.
 Go through diagnostics to identify infertility in men.

-3- Perc Biopsy is a technique that is similar to TESA but in this treatment a larger needle is used to extract small testicular tissue from which sperms are extracted.
+3- Perc Biopsy is a technique that is similar to TESA but in this treatment, a larger needle is used to extract small testicular tissue from which sperms are extracted.

-Microdissection TESE is a technique in which a microscope is used to extract the testicular tissue, which has number of sperms.
+Microdissection TESE is a technique in which a microscope is used to extract the testicular tissue, which has a number of sperms.
 Usage of microscope leads to less damage to the testis.
 Hence, it involves lesser risk as compared to TESE.

 If none of the testicular biopsies work for you, then you have the only option of using a sperm donor.
 You can also try our curated list of useful tips to boost fertility in men.
 To know more, read our article on Useful tips that boost fertility in men.